“Oh, I get by with a little help from my friends.” – The Beatles

 Care for Caregivers

 November is National Family Caregivers Month in the US, a time to recognize and honor caregivers, raise awareness of family caregiver issues and increase support for these humble heroes.
 Statistics show more than 40 million Americans each year provide unpaid care for a child or adult, and the pandemic has surely increased this number and exacerbated the challenges.
 Many take on this responsibility while juggling regular full-time jobs.
 This begs the question: Who is caring for these caregivers?

-Promega offers US employees 80 hours of paid time annually to care for aging parents, ill spouses or domestic partners, children with medical needs, or time off to bond with a newborn or newly adopted child, without sacrificing their own paid sick leave or vacation.
+Promega offers US employees three weeks annually to care for aging parents, ill spouses or domestic partners, children with medical needs, or time off to bond with a newborn or newly adopted child, without sacrificing their own paid sick leave or vacation.
 (In 2021, Promega will increase Caregiver Leave to 120 hours.)
 The benefit went into effect in 2018, and since then, 327 employees have used more than 10,000 hours of paid Caregiver Leave.

 Promega science writer Kelly Grooms began using the benefit in January 2020 when she unexpectedly found herself sitting at her 83-year-old mother’s bedside in the ICU unit of an Iowa hospital.
 Complications from emergency surgery meant months of rotating stays in the hospital, a long-term care facility and a nursing home, all a state away from Kelly’s home in Wisconsin.